tvarovski/MutationLoadAssess/README.md

 ### Data Aquisition and Pre-Processing

 The data for this project was aquired by downloading it from the [dbGaP](https://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi?page=list_wishlists) repository.
-I've included a summary of the process [here](https://github.com/Intro-Sci-Comp-UIowa/biol-4386-course-project-tvarovski/blob/main/input/README.md#input-data)
+I've included a summary of this multi-step process [here](https://github.com/Intro-Sci-Comp-UIowa/biol-4386-course-project-tvarovski/blob/main/input/README.md#input-data).

 ## Variant Detection
 For finding somatic variants, GATK v4.1.8.1 and Picard 2.23.0 was used.